MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/ns-wdfrequest-_wdf_request_completion_params.md

+#### Read.Buffer

+A handle to a framework memory object.
+This object identifies the buffer that the driver specified when it formatted the request and sent it to an I/O target.

+#### Read.Length

+Length, in bytes, of the transfer.

+#### Read.Offset

+Beginning address within the buffer for the data transfer.

 ### -field Parameters.Read.Buffer

 A handle to a framework memory object.
 This object identifies the buffer that the driver specified when it formatted the request and sent it to an I/O target.